 One thing that I’ve always appreciated about hostels is that they are spaces for social interaction.
 The hostel common room is a spot where you’ll find people lounging, eating, or socializing.
 Because rooms don’t have amenities like TV’s (usually) or even a desk, people tend to congregate in the common room.
 I’ve met some of the most amazing people while writing in my journal or sharing a table.

 Trying new restaurants is a passion of mine, but not everyone wants to spend money eating out all the time.
 Most of these places have a community refrigerator/kitchen/hot plate where you can save some coin cooking; and with the central location, you can usually find a grocery store nearby.

 Passionate about food?
 Check out my Sandwich blog!

 6. You never get the same thing twice

 Variety is the spice of life right?
 Hostels are very rarely built the same way, so you get accommodation that reflects the personality of the area and people who run it.
 I had a friend who worked at a hostel in Colombia and she made them a “wheel of fortune” for cocktails.

-7. You don’t get a lot, but you get enough
+7. You get enough

 Part of the reason why you save money is that you’re being provided only the basics.
 That means you may not have the privacy or amenities that a hotel provides.
 You will have a bed, a bathroom, and a place to store your stuff though; and let’s face it, if you’re exploring the world, that’s all you really need (plus a towel).